|This is an unofficial version.

 "licensed dentist" means a person holding a valid licence under The Dental Association Act; (« dentiste »)

-"Lieutenant Governor" means the Lieutenant Governor of Manitoba, or the administrator carrying on the government of Manitoba for the time being in Her Majesty's name, by whatever title the administrator is designated; (« lieutenant-gouverneur »)
+"Lieutenant Governor" means the Lieutenant Governor of Manitoba, or the administrator carrying on the government of Manitoba for the time being in His Majesty's name, by whatever title the administrator is designated; (« lieutenant-gouverneur »)

 "Lieutenant Governor in Council" means the Lieutenant Governor acting by and with the advice of the Executive Council; (« lieutenant-gouverneur en conseil »)